Ayshak532/my-terraform-project/README.md

 📘 **Terraform AWS VPC Project**

 This project contains a simple Terraform configuration that creates basic AWS networking resources.
-It is based on the YouTube tutorial used to build this project.

 ✅ **Resources Created**